mxt2888/ideapad-1-15ALC7-opencore/README.md

 ## Notes

+# Due to github's 100 files per upload limit you have to add manually the Resources folder from [OpenCorePKG](https://github.com/acidanthera/OpenCorePkg)
 # - Tahoe is not recommended.
 It is not stable and is very laggy.
 # - IF U LAUNCH DISCORD WITH GPU ACCELERATION UR HACKINTOSH WILL LAG AND A REBOOT WILL BE REQUIRED TO RENDER THE HACKINTOSH SMOOTH AGAIN.
 - I do not take responsability for broken configs if u used any configurator (OCAT and such).